 A series of tests and examinations will determine your eye health, your natural vision and the current prescription in each eye.
 Your optometrist will place drops in your eyes to dilate your pupils, allowing a thorough examination of your eyelids, cornea, pupil, lens and retina.
 You may notice your vision becomes a little blurred and more sensitive to light, but this is nothing to worry about – it'll return to normal in a matter of hours.

-Your optometrist can now determine your suitability for surgery, pending confirmation from your ophthalmic surgeon.
+Our Specialist Refractive Optometrist can now determine your suitability for surgery, pending confirmation from your ophthalmic surgeon.
 The final decision will always rest with your ophthalmic surgeon, but if you're not considered suitable for surgery, we can offer a number of other solutions.
 If you are suitable, we'll recommend the most effective and appropriate treatment for you.

 You will be given a Patient Information Folder which provides the details of your procedure.
 You'll also receive an Informed Consent Document covering the benefits, risks, outcomes and other vision correction treatments available.
 A Terms and Conditions document is provided too and it's important that you read all the information given.
-You can see these documents here.Documents and videos
+You can see these documents here.Documents

 You'll receive your personal iScan report by email shortly after your consultation.
 This exclusive report details your eye health, diagnostics and the unique characteristics of your eyes.
 Your recommended treatment and surgeon details will also be included, where applicable.Learn more about iScan

 Your informed consent document will provide you with a further understanding of the benefits, potential risks and range of outcomes relating to eye surgery and it will also help you to prepare any further questions you may want to ask your surgeon.